 Playlist Guide: Kanye the Producer

 Kanye West began producing music as a child while programming video games, an early passion project of his.
 As he aged, Kanye began pursuing music as a career and primary creative outlet but success didn’t come quickly or easily.
-Kanye’s unique, sample-based approach to production wasn’t respected for for years, with young Yeezy even being dubbed a “cut price Just Blaze” throughout the industry.
+Kanye’s unique use of samples in production wasn’t respected for for years, with young Yeezy even being dubbed a “cut price Just Blaze” throughout the industry.
 My, how things have changed.

 In 2001, Kanye West the Producer had his breakthrough on Jay Z’s The Blueprint.
 Ye’s work with Jay-Z was wildly successful; Kanye-produced songs became Jay’s highest charting single twice in the space of 14 months: “Izzo (H.O.V.A.)” in August 2001 (8), and “‘03 Bonnie & Clyde” in October 2002 (4), a huge feat for a collaboration with an artist who was already at the very pinnacle of hip-hop music.
 Soon, there was a line of artists clamoring to work with Kanye – a line that would only lengthen with time.